alessandropanzieri/GSS-Exprivia-project/documentation/Software Requirements and Analysis.md

 - **BE - 01**

-  The system will be implemented using REST-API backend technology, ensuring access to employee data.
+  The system backend will be based on REST-API, ensuring access to employee data.

 - **BE - 02**

-  The system wil be implement an authentication system using Flask-Security and JWT tokens to protect user credentials.
+  The system will expose an authentication mechanism based on JWT tokens to protect user information.

 - **BE - 03**

-  In order to secure communication between the frontend and backend through, the system will be use JSON Web Tokens too.
+  In order to secure communication between the frontend and backend, communication between frontend and backend will be sured by an SSL channel.

 ## Database

 - **DB - 01**

-  In order to storage employees' data, non-relational database will be the data-model used.
+  In order to store employees' data, a non-relational database will be used.

 - **DB - 02**

-  Use of a specific employees' collection is provided in order to organize each employee's document.
+  Each document contains employee's data.

 - **DB - 03**

-  Each document contains employee's "as person/worker" data.

-- **DB - 04**

   Each document has an unique id, in order to search or update each employee's data.